Our Students - Profiles

 As an undergraduate and graduate student, I worked abroad in Croatia, South Africa, Morocco and Colombia, traveled through 40 countries and volunteered with a variety of human rights organizations.
 In my research, I attempt to shed light on how and why individuals and organizations mobilize the law to address state-sponsored violence, particularly where government authorities seem unable or unwilling to prosecute perpetrators of abuse.

-I speak Spanish and French fluently, intermediate Bosnian/Croatian/Serbian, remnants of Vietnamese, Hebrew, and Arabic, and have dabbled in Russian.
-Much of my immediate family resides in California, and my twin sister will soon be an assistant professor in obstetrics/gynecology at UCSF.
+I speak Spanish and French fluently, intermediate Bosnian/Croatian/Serbian, remnants of Vietnamese, Hebrew, and have dabbled in Russian and Arabic.
+Much of my immediate family resides in California, and my twin sister is an assistant professor in obstetrics/gynecology at UCSF.

 PhD (2012), Berkeley School of Law